 << March Calender Main May >>

 NB: These notes are under development.
 At present, the following applies to the greater Brisbane region only.
-It's hoped to expand these notes further in future updates, adding more information and eventually, more regions.
+It's hoped to develop these notes further in future updates, adding more details and eventually, more regions.

 Naturally, this is a general guide only and will vary depending on local conditions, weather, plant variety etc.

 Ongoing water availability is also a big concern these days, so take this into consideration too, especially if planning new gardens.

 Get Results Gardening is a weekly newsletter-style email publication especially for the new, inexperienced or reluctant gardener in SE QLD.